[?] Subscribe To This Site

 If you like fishing, you can do some fishing here by using hook and line.
 Boats can be rented at the tour operator within the compound of Penang National Park.

 The historical Muka Head light house was built in 1883 and is one of the key attractions that you should visit.
+It is about an hour hike from Monkey Beach.
 However, the trail to it is steep and only the fittest should consider going there.
 This lighthouse is about 227 metres above sea level and was built with a cost of 37,000 British Pound.
 It is still in operation today.

 There are many jungle trails amongst which are to Pantai Kerachut, Monkey Beach (also known as Teluk Duyung or Muka Head) and Teluk Tukun.
 The time taken varies form 30 minutes to 2 hours.